Computer Networks

 UTP and Fiber

 The most common copper cabling for Ethernet is UTP.
-Unshielded twisted pair (UTP) is cheaper than the other two and is easier to install and troubleshoot.
-The capability of many UTP-based Ethernet standards to use a cable length of up to 100 meters means that most Ethernet cabling in an enterprise uses UTP cables.
-The distance from an Ethernet switch to every endpoint on the floor of a building will likely be less than 100m.
-In some cases, however, an engineer might prefer first to use fiber cabling for some links in an Ethernet LAN to reach greater distances.
+An unshielded twisted pair (UTP) is cheaper than the other two and is easier to install and troubleshoot.
+Many UTP-based Ethernet standards can use a cable length of up to 100 meters, which means that most Ethernet cabling in an enterprise uses UTP cables.

 Fiber Cabling